-In January 2016, the law that regulates secondment arrangements and the activities of recruitment agencies in this sector (the Secondment Law) took effect.
-The Secondment Law sets out specific provisions to govern secondments.
+Article 18.1 of the Federal Law on Employment of the Population of the Russian Federation regulates secondment arrangements and the activities of recruitment agencies in this sector.
+The article sets out specific provisions to govern secondments.
 It also states when a secondment is and is not permitted.
-It permits temporary staffing through private employment agencies in certain cases only:
+It permits temporary staffing through private employment agencies in certain cases only, namely:

-- temporary substitution of employees who are absent on vacation, maternity leave or business trips; and - temporary fulfilment of services in response to demand for extra labour - but not for longer than nine months.
+- the temporary substitution of employees who are absent on vacation, maternity leave or business trips; and - the temporary fulfilment of services in response to demand for extra labour - but for no longer than nine months.

-Further, under the Secondment Law, a recruitment agency is allowed to engage in temporary staffing and secondment activity only if it has obtained government accreditation for this activity.
+Further, a recruitment agency is allowed to engage in temporary staffing and secondment activity only if it has obtained government accreditation for this activity.